 If a business is forced to close the part of its business that provides its main service, then they will be eligible for a grant.
 In those cases, we may ask for additional evidence to allow us to process your application.

 Q. Can businesses that are eligible but don’t want or need funding opt out?

-A business does not have to apply and may decline the grant.
+A business may decline the grant.

-How can I check updates to my application?
+Q. How can I check updates to my application?

 Log in to your MyHuntingdonshire account.